BinPy/BinPy/docs/source/development-workflow.rst

 ..
     1  Introduction
     2  How to send a Pull Request
-    3  Coding conventions in Sympy
+    3  Coding conventions in BinPy
       3.1  Standard Python coding conventions
       3.2  Documentation strings
       3.3  Python 3